-1.1 These test methods cover procedures for determining whether a material does or does not flash at a specified temperature (flash/no flash Method A) or for determining the lowest finite temperature at which a material does flash when using a small scale closed-cup apparatus.
-The test methods are applicable to paints, enamels, lacquers, varnishes, and related products having a flash point between 0 and 110 °C (32 and 230 °F) and viscosity lower than 150 St at 25 °C (77 °F).
+1.1 These test methods cover procedures for determining whether a material does or does not flash at a specified temperature (flash/no flash Method A) or for determining the lowest finite temperature at which a material does flash (Method B), when using a small scale closed-cup apparatus.
+The test methods are applicable to paints, enamels, lacquers, varnishes, solvents, and related products having a flash point between 0 °C and 110 °C (32 °F and 230 °F) and viscosity lower than 15 000 mm2/s (cSt) at 25 °C (77 °F).

-Note 1—Tests at higher or lower temperatures are possible however the precision has not been determined.
+Note 1: Tests at higher or lower temperatures are possible however the precision has not been determined.

-Note 2—More viscous materials may be tested in accordance with .
+Note 2: More viscous materials can be tested in accordance with .

-Note 3—Organic peroxides may be tested in accordance with , which describes the applicable safety precautions.
+Note 3: Organic peroxides can be tested in accordance with , which describes the applicable safety precautions.

-Note 4—The U.S. Department of Labor (OSHA, Hazard Communications), the U.S. Department of Transportation (RSPA), and the U.S. Environmental Protection Agency (EPA) have specified Test Methods as one of several acceptable methods for the determination of flash point of liquids in their regulations.
+Note 4: The U.S. Department of Labor (OSHA, Hazard Communications), the U.S. Department of Transportation (RSPA), and the U.S. Environmental Protection Agency (EPA) have specified Test Methods as one of several acceptable methods for the determination of flash point of liquids in their regulations.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.